 For those of you unfamiliar with Michod, he’s an Australian filmmaker who rose to prominence with the crime drama, Animal Kingdom (2010), and then stumbled with the overindulgent Rover (2014), a dystopian road-movie set in the Outback.
-War Machine is a change of pace for the rising auteur, and while I’m concerned Animal Kingdom may be more a fluke than a feature of his filmmography, I’m pleased to report his latest film is perhaps his most entertaining project yet.
-If nothing else, this film and his upcoming feature, The King (2019, an adaptation of William Shakespeare’s “Henriad“), confirm he will not be restricted to a given genre or certain narrative formula.
-Now, if he can only nail the right screenplay…
+War Machine is a more entertaining, lighthearted change of pace for the rising auteur, though I remain concerned Animal Kingdom may be more a fluke than a feature of his filmmography.

-… but back to the topic at hand.
 War Machine (henceforth, WM), feels like an abridged miniseries given its long narrative timeline, globetrotting scale, and tonal whiplash.
-Despite its jarring transition from act to act, the film’s sheer emotional diversity smooths its pacing a la Endgame (2019), though without being three hours long (WM runs a sizable yet not excessive 122 minutes).
+Despite its jarring transition from act to act, the film’s sheer emotional diversity smooths its pacing a la Endgame (2019), though without being three hours long.
 Its first half hour or so is a gut-busting comedy with great one-liners, effective visual humor, an aggressive soundtrack, and self-reflexive editing; its next hour calms down considerably, transforming into a sort of biopic about McChrystal’s Sisyphean task of navigating the politics of international warfare; the third and final half hour sheds almost all comedic elements and becomes a true war film, featuring an underwhelming portrayal of Operation Moshtarak that ends with McChrystal fired from his position.
-On the one hand, there is something to be said for a genre-hybrid forgoing standard narrative formula, borrowing elements from biopic filmmaking without being a slave to them, for example; on the other hand, WM’s story feels incomplete despite having a distinct beginning, middle, and end, and one can’t help feel its dramatic elements often undercut its comedy, and vice versa.
+On the one hand, there is something to be said for a genre-hybrid forgoing standard narrative formula, borrowing elements from biopic filmmaking without being a slave to them; on the other hand, WM’s story feels incomplete despite having a distinct beginning, middle, and end, and one can’t help feel its dramatic elements often undercut its comedy, and vice versa.
 A seamless hybridization of genres this is not.

 David Michod’s screenwriting and directing talents are a big part of why this film doesn’t collapse, yet his role as both the film’s sole credited screenwriter and director, combined with the limited opportunity for studio interference (War Machine was produced by Brad Pitt’s Plan B Entertainment and distributed by Netflix), means he bears responsibility for the film’s shortcomings, as well.
 If nothing else, Michod has “succeeded” in creating a comprehensive yet confusing summary of how most Americans’ feel about their government’s longest armed conflict.
 That is a difficult task, much like how Kathryn Bigelow and Mark Boal summarized the collective consciousness of the United States from September 11th, 2001 to the death of Osama bin Laden in Zero Dark Thirty (2012).
 Granted, Bigelow and Boal made a much better, more cohesive movie than Michod, but like the war his Machine is about, constructing a three-act story from the quagmire in Afghanistan is anything but a straightforward task.